fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 As we decided to treat the 404 as a valid response, we have no way to differentiate between an object name not supported by the extension service or a wrong path.

+### enable-service-account-per-app

+Used to create a serviceaccount for each deployed application, using the application name.
+If there are imagePullSecrets set on the 'default' service account, these are propagated the per-application service accounts.
+If a service account with the same name as the application already exists, the application will run under that service account but FIAAS will not overwrite/manage the service account.

 Deploying an application
 ------------------------